Congressional District # 01

 In 2009 U.S. EPA issued an Explanation of Significant Difference allowing site groundwater to be used as an industrial or drinking water supply, as long as property owners collect data showing wells on their property would not affect EPA’s groundwater treatment system or pose a risk to human health.
 This change makes it possible for an energy company building a $140 million renewable energy plant at the site to show the groundwater is acceptable for industrial use.
 The wells are needed because the plant's planned water use exceeds the capacity of the area’s municipal water supply.
 The renewable energy plant is expected to provide about 30 full-time jobs to the area.

-In 2010, the energy company recorded restrictive covenants limiting land and groundwater use on 75 acres of the site they purchased adjacent to the 45-acre deleted area.
-In July 2010, U.S. EPA issued a file memo documenting that all remedial actions on this 75-acre area were complete.
-U.S. EPA proposed to delete this area from the site on November 10, 2011.
-The MDEQ concurred and the deletion was final January 9, 2012.
+In May and June, 2010, the energy company recorded restrictive covenants limiting land and groundwater use on 75 acres of the site they purchased adjacent to the 45-acre deleted area.
+In July, 2010, U.S. EPA issued a file memo documenting that all remedial actions on the 75-acre area are complete, and that this area is eligible to be proposed for deletion.
+MDEQ concurrerd with U.S. EPA's draft deletion notice in May, 2011.
+U.S. EPA expects to propose the deletion in the Federal Register in July, 2011.

 ContactsRemedial Project Manager, U.S. EPA